 Tom teamed up with Bestival Festival to launch the world’s first Twitter tombola.
 Which had thousands of music-lovers entering the Twombolr competition to win tickets.

 The campaign was so successful, the concept was re-used the next year to promote Camp Bestival 2013.
 Check out the website here... www.twombolr.com

 This is an awesome idea for a Twitter competition and rightly tops my list!

 Have you ever tried to race an airplane?
 If you have then I don't suppose you've had much luck.

 Well, last year British Airways gave fans that opportunity, launching a competition titled #RaceThePlane which tested whether their flight from London to Toronto could beat the time of a virtual plane, the “Tweetliner”

 The campaign launched by BBH London was created to support BA's new 787 Dreamliner planes, and asked followers across the country on Twitter to get involved by tweeting out the hashtag #RaceThePlane, to help power their virtual plane.

-The digital race between the "Tweetliner" and the actual flight could be tracked on www.racetheplane.ba.com
+The digital race between the "Tweetliner" and the actual flight could be tracked on the now defunct www.racetheplane.ba.com

 By helping power the virtual plane on Twitter, it automatically entered you into a competition to win one of five pairs of flight tickets to Toronto!